4nd2in/edu/pages/TLS.md

 		- First, a [TCP three-way-handshake]( ((645b5d9e-0a16-4766-85b0-ac874fcea633)) ) is completed to establish a reliable connection
 		- After that, the client sends its TLS specifications in plain text:
 			- TLS version
-			- Supported cyphersuites
+			- Supported ciphersuites
 			- TLS options
-		- The receiver
+		- The receiver decides on a ciphersuite
 - Source
 	- https://hpbn.co/transport-layer-security-tls/
 	- https://www.internetsociety.org/deploy360/tls/basics/